CSC-305-app/TuneTailor/business/UserResarch.md

     - Social integration will not be a prioritized feature in building our app.

 ## Observation 3
+- People listen to music on streaming services on a daily basis the most
+    - 30 people responded daily, 10 responded several times a day, 7 resonded weekly, 0 responded rarely

 ## Observation 4
 In terms of payment options user's prefered a one- time payment.